ikolith/citatel/book/code_and_downloads/yaml_entity_creation.md

 - tags
 - target
 - to_hit
+- table (NEW!)

 These all have special rules for formatting, they can be changed if you want to [plumb the code](https://github.com/ikolith/citatel/blob/7a36a1d906e802601cc6d651087de3e70b0a9100/citutils/citutils/entity_text_generators.py#L103) but you don't need to.

+**Every entity can only have one of each feature.** Entities cannot have two `name`s, two sets of `filter_tag`s etc.

 When you use entity generators (card generators, .md file generators, etc.) the features for the entity will be presented in whatever order they're in inside of the .yaml.
 If you choose a weird order nothing bad will happen but the card might not look like other cards.